nicross/sea/docs/ROADMAP.md

   - Scanned points can be different props determined by noise fields
   - Represented graphically with a range of saturation levels (i.e. albedo)
   - Different musical colors, patterns (aleotoric, step melody), or behaviors entirely
+  - Polyrhythm biome
+    - Each prop can be of three rhythmic layers selected by a 3d noise field
+    - Each prop subscirbes to a timer which emits a regular pulse
+    - Each prop has a percussive sound that fires a number of times each pulse
+    - Props are grouped into one of three pulse rates
+      - 1 or 2 times per pulse (determined by a 3d noise field)
+      - 3 times per pulse
+      - 5 or 7 times per pulse (determined by a 3d noise field)
+    - Notes selected from noise fields representing melodic ostinatos
 - Cavern generation
   - Perlin worms carve tunnels out from the terrain
     - Octree stores points with data like radius